dragonflyoss/console/CONTRIBUTING.md

 To test using a mock server do the following, refer to [mocking-data-setting-up-mock](https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/).

-   **Step 1:** Select the More Actions icon next to the collection you want to mock, then choose Mock collection.
+   **Step 1:** Select the more actions icon next to the collection you want to mock, then choose Mock collection.

 ![](/docs/images/contributing/postman-mock-collection.png)